Edible Flower's Health and Garden Benefits

 Garden notes - They are a great garden tonic, nutrient accumulator and love to be companion planted with silverbeet, radish, carrots, tomatoes, thyme and parsley

 Pansy's and Viola's are so pretty to top sweet baking and desserts and brighten the garden as well as attracting, and feeding the bee's.
-Mild and fresh-tasting, they’re great in a green salad or as a garnish.
-Pansies larger flowers and leaves.
-Flowers have a lettuce-like flavour and make a decorative addition to a green salad or garnish.
-They can be crystalised and used to decorate cakes, cookies or creamy desserts.
+Pansies larger flowers and leaves, are mild and fresh-tasting, they have a lettuce-like flavour and make a decorative addition to a green salad or garnish.
+Where as violas have a sweet flavour that I can't quite pin point.
+It's almost aniseed but reminds me of a cough syrup I used to have as a child.
+This sweetness makes them ideal to crystalise and used to decorate cakes, cookies or creamy desserts.

 Medicinal and health benefits - Anti-bacterial and anti-fungal properties for the skin.
 Made into a tea or poultice they can help with a wide range of skin conditions including psoriasis, acne, eczema, itchy skin, impetigo and cradle cap.
 It is well known for treating respiratory conditions such as asthma, whooping could, and bronchitis.
 Also an anti-inflammatory it soothes irritations in the mucus membranes of the throat and loosens and eliminates phlegm and helps with rheumatism and arthritis.
 Regular consumption of pansy can also reduce blood pressure.
 The best way to treat such ailments is by gargling with pansy tea or a pansy infusion.
 You could also drink the tea made with dried pansy flowers and leaves steeped in hot water.
 Add honey or lemon juice to taste.
 It is also great for your hair, so boil the kettle or run yourself a bath and reap the benefits of this beautiful spring time flower.